Department for the Study of Religion, University of Toronto

 We invite papers that consider the following topics and related questions:

-In order to be considered, interested applicants are to submit 250–300 word proposals including paper title, five keywords, author name, institutional affiliation, and contact information to Zoe Anthony at email@example.com by January 6th, 2014.
-Successful applicants will be notified by February 10th, 2014.
-The keynote speaker will be announced closer to the conference date.
+Interested applicants are to submit 250-300 word proposals including paper title, five keywords, author name, institutional affiliation, and contact information to Zoe Anthony at email@example.com by January 27th, 2014.
+Successful applicants will be notified by mid February.